ECE493-W22G6/scholarship-application-site/server/README.md

 This server uses poetry as a package manager.
 To install dependencies, run `poetry install`

-## Development instructions

-To start up a virtual env via poetry and activate it:
-`poetry shell`

 ### Running instructions

 To run the server: